Obi Toppin NBA Preview vs. the Bucks

 Obi Toppin Insights vs. the Bucks

-- Toppin's opponents, the Bucks, have one of the fastest offensive tempos, ranking third, averaging 104.1 possessions per game, while his Pacers average 107.3 per game, which ranks 12th among NBA teams.
+- Toppin's Pacers average 107.4 possessions per game, which ranks 24th among NBA teams, while the Bucks are one of the league's fastest, ranking sixth with 104.4 possessions per contest.

-- The Bucks are the 24th-best defensive team in the league, giving up 118.3 points per contest.
+- The Bucks are the 24th-best defensive team in the league, allowing 119.2 points per game.

-- On the boards, the Bucks are 13th in the NBA, giving up 44 rebounds per game.
+- On the glass, the Bucks are ranked 21st in the NBA, giving up 44.6 rebounds per game.

-- In terms of assists, the Bucks have given up 26.4 per contest, 18th in the league.
+- Giving up 26.5 assists per contest, the Bucks are the 17th-ranked team in the league.

-- In terms of 3-pointers, the Bucks have allowed 12.9 makes per game, 16th in the league.
+- Conceding 12.7 made 3-pointers per game, the Bucks are the 15th-ranked squad in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!